-Although Norway's operating environment is deteriorating as a result of the global outbreak of Coronavirus and the plunge in oil prices, we believe that the banking system still benefits from the government's generally strong fiscal flexibility and countercyclical buffers available through its sovereign oil fund to respond to economic shocks.
+Although Norway's operating environment is deteriorating as a result of the global outbreak of coronavirus and the fall in oil prices, we believe that the banking system still benefits from the government's generally strong fiscal flexibility and countercyclical buffers available through its sovereign oil fund to respond to economic shocks.

-Sparebanken More operates only in Norway and thus its operating environment is reflected through the 'Very Strong -' Macro Profile we assign for Norway.
-Norwegian banks benefit from operating in a wealthy and developed country with very high economic, institutional and government financial strength, as well as a very low susceptibility to event risk.
-Norway has a diversified and growing economy, which demonstrated resilience to the last weakening in the oil sector in 2014-15.
+Sparebanken More's operations are entirely in Norway.
+As a result we apply the Very Strong- Macro Profile we have assigned to banks operating in Norway.
+Norwegian banks benefit from operating in a wealthy and developed country with very high economic, institutional and government financial strength as well as very low susceptibility to event risk.
+Norway has a diversified and growing economy, which demonstrated resilience to the past weakening in the oil sector.

-The main risks to the banking system stem from the high level of household debt, elevated real estate prices and domestic banks' extensive use of market funding.
-However, these risks are mitigated by the strength of households' ability to service debt, banks' adequate capitalisation and the relatively small size of the banking system compared with the total size of the economy.
+The main risks to the system stem from a high level of household indebtedness, elevated real estate prices and domestic banks' reliance on market funding.
+However, these risks are mitigated by the strength of households' ability to service debt, banks' adequate capitalisation, and the relatively small size of the banking system compared to the total size of the economy.